agerasev/agerasev.github.io/index.md

 I studied physics and computer science at [Novosibirsk State University](https://nsu.ru).

 Currently I am a postgraduate student and senior assistant at [Budker Institute of Nuclear Physics](http://inp.nsk.su).
-Also I'm a seminar instructor of the *“C++ and Python practical programming”* course at the Department of Physics of Novosibirsk State University.
+Also I'm a seminar instructor of the [C++ and Python practical programming](https://nsu-programming.github.io) course at the Department of Physics of Novosibirsk State University.